I lived in Alaska for 25 years and homeschooled my two daughters there.

 You can't live in a place like Alaska with two curious children and NOT be outside.
 So, that was probably my trial-by-fire introduction to nature based education.
 We went clamming, fishing, camping, hiking, and fended of giant mosquitos all in one day.

-Fast forward through all of the TP hoarding, tigers and other 2020 craziness, It was disheartening to see so many eager new learners be relegated to sit in front of a screen... and I started my own outdoor early childhood adventure program in February 2021.
+Fast forward through the Pandemic of 2020.
+It was disheartening to see so many eager new learners be relegated to sit in front of a screen.
+It was then that I started my own outdoor early childhood adventure program a year ago in February 2021.
 I am excited to be serving my community in this way.
 Please feel free to reach out.

 Starting from scratch is never easy.